jonluca/blog/_posts/2018-09-22-illegal-streams.md

 Each playlist file has a field where you can go and retrieve the keys to decrypt the stream.

-{% picture "keyserver-hls.png" --alt HLS keyserver %}
+{% include image.html footnote="HLS keyserver" file="keyserver-hls" %}

 <p class="footnote">Fox keyservers in the playlist file</p>